Manjaro Linux is a fast, user-friendly, desktop-oriented operating system based on Arch Linux.

 Pro Support for multiple kernels

 Manjaro has built-in support for multiple kernels as well as a way to easily install them.
+Using LTS kernel makes this distro stable and less buggy.

 Pro A rolling-release distribution